web3privacy/web3privacy/README.md

 - [CAPE](https://www.espressosys.com/product) - Configurable Asset Privacy for Ethereum
 - [Evanesco](https://evanesco.org) - A financial protocol platform that combines Layer0 network infrastructure with a private computing framework.
 - [Dusk Network](https://dusk.network) - Is technology for securities.
 An open source and secure blockchain (DLT) infrastructure that businesses use to tokenize financial instruments and automate costly processes.
+- [Manta Pay](https://app.manta.network/dolphin/transact) - MantaPay is coming to Calamari as the first privacy payment solution in the Kusama ecosystem.
+- [Webb](https://app.webb.tools/#/tornado) - an interoperable private bridge.

 ## Currency
 - [Zcash](https://z.cash) - Zcash is a digital currency - fast and confidential with low fees.